OKostadinoska/OKostadinoska/README.md

 ### Hi there 👋

-I am Olivera, a Macedonian web developer based in Vienna, Austria.
+I am Olivera, a Macedonian software engineer based in Vienna, Austria.

 - 👯 I’m currently working as a Software Engineer with Scala.
 - 💬 Ask me about how it is to be a master student at University of Computer Science - Business Computer Science in Vienna.